Cooking Fire Safety

 - Be sure to clean up any spilled or splattered grease.
 Built-up grease can catch fire in the oven or on the cooktop.

 - Keep a fire extinguisher readily available.
 Having an extinguisher nearby is important, but you also need to have the correct type of extinguisher and know how to properly use it.

 - Never throw hot grease in the garbage as it can ignite combustible materials.
-Be sure to let grease cool and dispose of it in an old can, such as a metal coffee can.
+Be sure to let grease cool and consider disposing it in an old can, such as a metal coffee can.

 - Do not store food or other items in your oven.
 It can be easy to forget there is an item in your oven, and this could catch fire while preheating.